Is there anyway to use someone else’s guns and they use mine legally? Does a joint licence mean that someone else owns the gun as much as you do?

 The key point to remember is that licensing is not related to ownership in gun terms.
 In other words a license is not proof of ownership.
 An Gardaí don't care at all, or as much, about who owns the firearm only that the person in possession of it is licensed to possess it.

-Forum Charter - Useful Information thread - RFDs by county - For Sale Section - Hunting Laws/Important threads
+Forum Charter - Useful Information - RFDs - Ranges by County - Hunting Laws/Important threads - Upcoming Events

-If you see a problem post use the report post function, "FLAG", at the bottom of each post & let a Moderator deal with it.
+If you see a problem post use the report post function.
+Click on the three dots on the post, select "FLAG" & let a Moderator deal with it.

 A good parallel I use to describe it owning vrs driving car.